Notifycal/static-landing/src/content/integrations/webflow.md

 name: webflow
 title: Webflow Integrations
 excerpt: We are looking for a personal financial planning pro Certified Financial Planner preferred who will lead our client advising efforts.
 You will be a fiduciary who works
-image: "/images/integrations/webflow.png"
+image: '/images/integrations/webflow.png'
-categories: ["productivity"]
+categories: ['productivity']
 button:
   label: integrate
-  link: "#"
+  link: '#'
 draft: false
 ---